Mirantis/lens-extension-cc/README.md

 - I was able to add my cluster to Lens, but Lens fails to show it because of an authentication error.
     - Check if the cluster is only accessible over a private network (i.e. VPN) connection, and try opening it in Lens once connected to the network.
 Even though you can see the cluster in Container Cloud, as well as in the extension, accessing the cluster's details may still require a VPN connection in this case.
+- My management cluster gets disconnected after a while.
+    - Access tokens (which are obtained by the extension when you [authorize access](#authorization-flow) to your management clusters) have a ~5 minute lifespan and come with refresh tokens that last up to ~30 minutes.
+    - Typically, the extension is able to renew these tokens for a few hours, but once the renewal is no longer possible (for security reasons, a more recent authorization becomes necessary), a management cluster will become disconnected even while Lens is still running.
+    - Quitting Lens for more than 30 minutes will definitely result in disconnection as the access token (which has a ~5 minute lifespan) as well as the refresh token, which has a ~30 minute lifespan, will both have expired.

 ## Security